knaps151/api-tester-docker/README.md

 2. **Access from other devices:**
    - Replace `localhost` with your machine's IP address
    - Example: `http://10.0.0.151:8080` (use your actual IP)
-   - The BASE_URL is automatically detected from the request, so it will use the correct IP/domain based on how it's accessed
+   - The BASE_URL is automatically detected from the request

 ### Firewall Considerations